-• cloud data storage services based in the USA who have agreed to comply with the EU-U.S. Privacy Shield, in order to enable us to store your personal information and/or backup copies of it so that we may access it when we need to.
+- cloud data storage services based in the USA who have agreed to comply with the EU-U.S. Privacy Shield, in order to enable us to store your personal information and/or backup copies of it so that we may access it when we need to.
 The USA does not have the same data protection laws as the UK/EU but the EU-U.S. Privacy Shield has been recognised by the European Commission as providing adequate protection, which I am content also meets UK requirements.

-• cloud data storage services based in Switzerland, in order to enable us to store your personal information and/or backup copies of it so that we may access it when we need to.
-Switzerland does not have the same data protection laws as the UK/EU but has been recognised by the European Commission as providing adequate protection, which I am content also meets UK requirements.
+To obtain further details of that protection click here. - cloud data storage services based in Switzerland, in order to enable us to store your personal information and/or backup copies of it so that we may access it when we need to.
+Switzerland does not have the same data protection laws as the UK/EU but has been recognised by the European Commission as providing adequate protection, which I am content also meets UK requirements; see further details here.

 If we decide to publish a judgment or other decision of a court or tribunal containing your personal information, then this will be published to the whole world.

-We will not transfer personal information outside the EEA except as necessary for providing legal services or for any legal proceedings.
+We will not transfer personal information outside the EEA, the USA or Switzerland except as necessary for providing legal services or for any legal proceedings.

-If you require any further information, you should use the contact me by email at lduffy@serjeantsinn.com.
+If you require any further information, you should use the contact me by email at dlawson@serjeantsinn.com.